 Resolving the Problem through Document Management

-A document management system has the enduring efficacy of a legacy system, but the flexibility and customizability of technology solutions that are beginning to characterize 2017.
+A document management system has the enduring efficacy of a legacy system, but the flexibility and customizability of contemporary technology solutions.

 Under these circumstances, if the people above you can’t get it figured out, why wait for them to pave the route for you?
 No matter how disparate their objective, strategy, and purpose, they won’t condemn any software or system that simplifies your internal decision making.